Latikac/TWT/Getting started with JIRA.md

 Version 1.0

 ## Overview ##
-Jira software is a work management tool that provides a roadmap for the entire team to move forward.
-This guide helps you to get started with Jira software.
+JIRA software is a work management tool that provides a roadmap for the entire team to move forward.
+This guide helps you to get started with JIRA software.

-You can use Jira to organize, track, and prioritize business requirements.
-Jira allows teams to work in an agile environment.
+You can use JIRA to organize, track, and prioritize business requirements.
+JIRA allows teams to work in an agile environment.
 You can see the entire life cycle of an issue on your dashboard.
 You can integrate other tools/apps and invite your team.

-**The following teams can use Jira Software**:
+**The following teams can use JIRA Software**:

 - Agile teams
 - Product management teams